arm-developer-tools/windowsperf/wperf/README.md

     Options:
     list              List supported events and metrics.
-    stat              Count events.If - e is not specified, then count default events. sample            Sample events.
+    test              Configuration information about driver and application confituration. stat              Count events.If - e is not specified, then count default events. sample            Sample events.
 If -e is not specified, cycle counter will be the default sample source -e e1, e2...
 Specify events to count.Event eN could be a symbolic name or in raw number.